SoCal Eye – Age Related Macular Degeneration Specialist in Long Beach.

 Both dry and wet AMD cause no pain.

-– For wet AMD, the classic early symptom is that straight lines appear crooked.
+- Wet: the classic early symptom is that straight lines appear crooked.
 This results when fluid from the leaking blood vessels gathers and lifts the macula, distorting vision.
 A small blind spot may also appear in wet AMD, resulting in loss of one’s central vision.

-Our doctors can detect AMD by performing a comprehensive eye exam.
+Macular Degeneration doctors at SoCal Eye can detect AMD by performing a comprehensive eye exam.
 During an eye exam, you may be asked to look at an Amsler grid.
 The pattern of the grid resembles a checkerboard.
 You will cover one eye and stare at a black dot in the center of the grid.
 While staring at the dot, you may notice that the straight lines in the pattern appear wavy.
 You may notice that some of the lines are missing.
 These may be signs of AMD.

 In addition to performing a physical eye exam, we also use sophisticated instruments to image the retina and allow the doctors to actually see the layers of the retina as if they were looking through a microscope.
 The images are similar to those obtained by an MRI, but the testing is done in the office and only takes about 60 seconds.